 When it comes to fabulous new travel destinations, Morocco is certainly on many traveller’s wish lists.
-It is a vibrant, colourful country and offers so much variety to its visitors.
+It’s a vibrant, colourful country and offers so much variety to its visitors.

 However, it is also a country that is quite different from the modern Western world.
-This means that there are some important things to remember before you visit Morocco to keep you safe, happy and able to truly make the most of your trip.
+This means that there are some important things to know before visiting Morocco so you can stay safe, happy and able to truly make the most of your trip.

 So, what exactly do you need to know before visiting Morocco?